 An overview of the RE units studied through the Junior School and the key questions explored can be accessed via the links below.

 Each week children across the school read a passage from their Children's Bible which is linked to the current Christian Value being explored or to key Christian festivals in the church calendar.
 Meanings or messages from the Bible story of the week are regularly discussed in class or developed further in collective worship.

 Our school vision says: 'We want to grow, celebrate and make a difference'.
-Can you think about how considering the value of Forgiveness might help us to do this?
+Can you think about how considering the value of Friendship might help us to do this?

 Bless my life with the gift of friendship.

 For those who have chosen to be my friends, I am grateful.

 Let our love, respect and affection for each other flourish.